MicrosoftDocs/fabric-docs/docs/onelake/create-onelake-shortcut.md

       > [!NOTE]
       > This must be the DFS endpoint for the storage account.

-   1. If you've already defined a connection for this storage location, it automatically appears in the connection drop-down.
+   1. If you have already defined a connection for this storage location, it automatically appears in the connection drop-down.
 Otherwise, you can choose **Create new connection**.

    1. Enter a **Connection name**.